directus/directus/docs/reference/authentication.md

 ## Reset a Password

-The request a password reset endpoint sends an email with a link to the admin app (or a custom route) which in turn uses this endpoint to allow the user to reset their password.
+The request a password reset endpoint sends an email with a link to the Data Studio (or a custom route) which in turn uses this endpoint to allow the user to reset their password.

 ### Request